CT PELVIS

 FAQs

-Is getting a CT scan painful?
+Is the CT scan pelvis painful?

 How long does it take to get my CT Pelvis results?